Tennis-Nadal beats Kyrgios in thriller at Indian Wells

 Despite not playing his best, the Spaniard managed to deliver in the match's biggest moments and maintain his composure as his opponent threw his racket and jawed with the chair umpire, fans and himself.

-Nadal is now 19-0 to start the season and if he can win his fourth title in the California desert, the 21-time Grand Slam champion will move into a tie with Novak Djokovic for the most Masters 1000 titles with 37.
+If Nadal can win his fourth title in the California desert, the 21-time Grand Slam champion will move into a tie with Novak Djokovic for the most Masters 1000 titles with 37.

-He will face either teenage sensation Carlos Alcaraz of Spain or British defending champion Cameron Norrie in Saturday's semi-finals.
+He will face either teenage sensation Carlos Alcaraz of Spain or British defending champion Cameron Norrie on Saturday for a spot in the final.

 ((Rory.Carroll@thomsonreuters.com; 503-830-8017;))